ronKzl/Missisipi-Stud-Poker/README.txt

 README.txt: This readme file

 Instructions to run:
-- To launch the program you just need to open the index.html file in Google Chrome
+- To launch the program you just need to open the index.html file in Google Chrome browser (currently animations fully functional only in Chrome)
 - Before the cards are dealt both the 3 card bonus and the ante can be changed to whatever value the player wants
 - Pressing the "Deal" button will deal out the first two cards.
 The player can then choose to fold or increase